1mikegrn/NNA_Challenge/sphinx/main_page.rst

 :code:`NNA_Challenge <input.txt> <radius> **kwargs` from the command prompt will execute the calculation.

-Though not necessary, the CLI will accept string kwargs of the form key=value for the following parameters:
+Though not necessary, the CLI will accept string kwargs of the form :code:`key=value` for the following parameters:

 ::